Best Flood Barriers for Disasters & Emergencies

 Size & Coverage

 Flood barriers cover a wide range of scenarios, from simple door dams all the way to 10′ high installed water diversion systems.
-The size of the dam and coverage you’ll need for your home varies for each individual scenario.
+The size of the dam and coverage you’ll need for your home vary for each individual scenario.

 Storability